 If you make physical products, make sure your product packaging reflects your brand.

-With thousands of products on store shelves, good product packaging design (the packaging for your product), and package graphics design (the graphics/content on the product packaging) is critical to your company’s success.
+With thousands of products on store shelves, good product packaging design (the packaging for your product) and package graphics design (the graphics/content on the product packaging) are critical to your company’s success.

 Think you can get a perfect score?